niewiemczego/python-bingx/README.md

 # Python-BingX

 Python-bingx is a powerful and flexible Python package that allows you to easily interact with the BingX API.
 The package currently supports the Spot API, Standard API, Perpetual Swap API Reference V1, and Perpetual Swap API Reference V2.
-With BingX-Client, you can retrieve real-time market data, manage your account, place trades, and more...
+With python-bingx, you can retrieve real-time market data, manage your account, place trades, and more...

 # Installation